ARM-software/AVH/DoxyGen/simulation/src/main.md

 <td>FVP_MPS2_Cortex-M0       </td><td>Cortex-M0        </td><td>[ARM Cortex-M0 SMM on V2M-MPS2 (AppNote AN382)](https://developer.arm.com/documentation/dai0382)    </td></tr>
 </table>

+> **Note**
+> Arm FVPs are only available for Windows and Linux hosts.
+If you use macOS, a Docker-based approach helps you
+> to run Arm FVPs on your machine.
+Refer to [FVPs-on-Mac](https://github.com/Arm-Examples/FVPs-on-Mac) to get started.

 ## Virtual Interfaces {#Virtual_Interfaces}

-The AVH FVPs implement various Virtual Interfaces that can be used to stimulate the application under test.
+The Arm Virtual Hardware FVPs implement various virtual interfaces that can be used to stimulate the application under test.

 ![AVH Virtual Interfaces](./images/Virtual_Interfaces.png "FVPs with Virtual Interfaces")

 - The \ref arm_vio interface controls simple I/O such as LED and switches.
 - The \ref arm_vsi provides up to 8 channels for data streaming.
- - The \ref arm_vsocket connects the user application to [BSD sockets](https://en.wikipedia.org/wiki/Berkeley_sockets) on the Host computer for IP network connectivity.
+- The \ref arm_vsocket connects the user application to [BSD sockets](https://en.wikipedia.org/wiki/Berkeley_sockets) on the host computer for IP network connectivity.

 Both \ref arm_vio "VIO" and \ref arm_vsi "VSI" connect to local python scripts and enable flexible scripting for test automation.
 Eight VSI interfaces are available and may be used in parallel to stream simultaneous multi-channel inputs and outputs.
 The interfaces are tailored for simulation, but can also map to physical target hardware, for example to a video camera as a VSI input.

-In addition the **Event Recorder Capturing** provides an interface for the [Event Recorder](https://www.keil.com/pack/doc/compiler/EventRecorder/html/er_overview.html) API.
-This software component enables event annotations in the application code or software component libraries.
-The **Event Recorder** provides visibility to the dynamic execution of an application, enables RTOS awareness, and [Event Execution Statistics](https://www.keil.com/pack/doc/compiler/EventRecorder/html/group__Event__Execution__Statistic.html) which helps to optimize the timing of complex algorithms.
+In addition the **Event Recorder Capturing** provides an interface for the [Event Recorder](https://arm-software.github.io/CMSIS-View/latest/evr.html) API.
+This software component enables event annotations in the application code or software component libraries. **Event Recorder** provides visibility to the dynamic execution of an application, enables RTOS awareness, and [Event Statistics](https://arm-software.github.io/CMSIS-View/latest/ev_stat.html) which helps to optimize the timing of complex algorithms.